 PIRSA will assess the efficacy of the compliance program by evaluating particular outcomes.
 The outcomes will be in the form of stakeholder awareness, behavior and impact.
-The evaluation in the form of a maturity model will be used to establish an order of magnitude to support decision making and progress towards a common view of a mature fishery and ultimately co-management.
+Evaluating these outcomes will support decision making and progress towards a common view of a mature fishery and ultimately comanagement.